-- 7.8.1 CalSTRS: An adjunct faculty member who performs creditable service (as defined in California Education Code 2119.5), and who is excluded from mandatory membership pursuant to California Education Codes Sections 22601.5, 22602, or 22604, may elect membership in the California State Teachers' Retirement System (CalSTRS) Defined Benefit Program at any time while employed to perform creditable service.
+- 7.8.1 CalSTRS: A part-time faculty member who performs creditable service (as defined in California Education Code 2119.5), and who is excluded from mandatory membership pursuant to California Education Codes Sections 22601.5, 22602, or 22604, may elect membership in the California State Teachers' Retirement System (CalSTRS) Defined Benefit Program at any time while employed to perform creditable service.
 If the faculty member elects membership, then his/her election becomes irrevocable until employment is terminated.
-New adjunct faculty have thirty days in which to choose a retirement plan. - 7.8.2 APPLE Program: If the adjunct faculty member declines enrollment in CalSTRS, s/he will automatically be enrolled in the Accumulation Program for Part-Time and Limited-service Employees (APPLE) Program. - 7.8.3 For more information on retirement plans available, adjunct faculty are encouraged to refer to the "Packet for Newly Hired Adjunct Faculty" or call the Yosemite Community College District Human Resources Office.
+New part-time faculty have thirty days in which to choose a retirement plan. - 7.8.2 APPLE Program: If the part-time faculty member declines enrollment in CalSTRS, s/he will automatically be enrolled in the Accumulation Program for Part-Time and Limited-service Employees (APPLE) Program. - 7.8.3 For more information on retirement plans available, part-time faculty are encouraged to refer to the "Packet for Newly Hired Part-time Faculty" or call the Yosemite Community College District Human Resources Office.